 The new AHA guidelines provide step by step instructions according to the C-A-B sequence.
 Rescuers should first conduct a brief assessment to determine whether the victim is responding or not.
 If there is no response, the responder should take ten seconds to check for normal breathing or pulse.
 If normal breathing or pulse cannot be detected within the ten seconds, immediately initiate CPR, starting with 30 chest compressions.
 The compressions should be two inches deep, on the center of the victim’s chest.
 The responders should deliver the compressions at a rate of 100 per minutes, which comes to roughly over 1.5 compressions per second.
 After delivering 30 compressions, the responder should tilt the victim’s head and lift the chin to open the airway and deliver two breaths.
 The responder should then go back to the chest compressions and repeat the process in a 30 to 2 ratio, and continue until another responder takes over or professional help arrives at the scene.

 Following the new CPR guidelines from the American Heart Association

-Cardiac arrest, near-drowning, electrocution, choking etc. are emergencies that need an instant response.
-With prior knowledge and training in first aid and CPR, you can ensure the safety, as well as, as life of a person going through such medical emergencies.
-Ill-information or lack of information might make the situation worse and cause a life.
-Therefore, it should become a mandatory obligation for everyone to learn the basics of CPR, first aid and also keep each other updated about the changes made in their guidelines by major organizations.
-At the end of the day, we need to keep in mind the facts – 80% medical emergencies occur in places other than hospitals and medical facilities and people handling these crises are regular people – bystanders!
+Cardiac arrest, near-drowning, electrocution, choking etc. are all emergencies that need an instant response.
+With prior knowledge and adequate training in First Aid and CPR, you can save a life.
+Incorrect or incomplete information might actually result in making the situation worse and could possibly result in the loss of a life.
+It should be mandatory for everyone to learn the basic steps of CPR and First Aid, and to not only stay updated about the suggested methods of performing CPR and First Aid but also share the information with family, friends and colleagues.
+Remember, 80% of all medical emergencies occur in places other than hospitals and are handled by regular people – bystanders!